Cyberes/pydupes-library/README.md

 > that may be faster in environments with millions of files and terabytes
 > of data or over high latency filesystems (e.g. NFS).

+If there's enough interest I'll publish this as a pip package.

 ## Setup

 ```bash